 Chapter 4.4 describes how system status information can be inquired and system tests can be executed during operating system start-up.
 This is also possible when the system is already started up and runs in normal operation.
-Therefore, the MS-DOS formatted diskette containing the necessary data must be inserted into the diskette drive, and the user must go on as described in chapter 4.6.
-As soon as LED RUN flashes fast, the system loads the relevant data from the diskette, executes the demanded tests, and inquires the requested system status information.
+Therefore, the USB flash drive containing the necessary data must be connected to the system, and the user must go on as described in chapter 4.6.
+As soon as LED RUN flashes fast, the system loads the relevant data from the USB flash drive, executes the demanded tests, and inquires the requested system status information.
 Now, release the reset/load switch.
-The output is stored in the inserted diskette.
-However, this is only possible if the disk is not write protected.
+The output is stored in the connected USB flash drive.
+However, this is only possible if the USB flash drive is not write protected.